thibaultcha/lua-resty-mlcache/README.md

             content_by_lua_block {
                 local function callback(username)
-                    -- this only runs *once* until the key expires, so -- do expansive operations like connecting to a remote -- backend here. i.e: call a MySQL server in this callback return db:get_user(username) -- { name = "John Doe", email = "john@example.com" }
+                    -- this only runs *once* until the key expires, so -- do expensive operations like connecting to a remote -- backend here. i.e: call a MySQL server in this callback return db:get_user(username) -- { name = "John Doe", email = "john@example.com" }
                 end